pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 SQLAlchemy
 ----------

+The library class
+:class:`~eventsourcing.infrastructure.sqlalchemy.manager.SQLAlchemyRecordManager`
-The library has a record manager for SQLAlchemy provided by the object class ``SQLAlchemyRecordManager``.
+is a record manager for SQLAlchemy.

 To run the example below, please install the library with the 'sqlalchemy' option.